top of page

 5. Cinnamon Tea: Cinnamon tea is loaded with antioxidants that fight oxidation caused by free radicals.
 It is also rich in polyphenol antioxidant content.
 One study[D] showed that Sri Lankan cinnamon is one of the most potent anti-inflammatory foods.

 7. Honey: Raw honey has a high level of antioxidants.
 They have more than 30 different polyphenols, 22 amino acids, and a huge array of vitamins and minerals.
-All which combat inflammation.
-However, regular honey goes through pasteurization which kills most of these powerful phytonutrients.
+All of which combat inflammation.
+However, regular honey goes through pasteurization, which kills most of these powerful phytonutrients.

 8. Spices: Spices not only deliver incredible flavor, but they also are incredible sources of antioxidants.
 According to a study published in Nutrition Journal, cloves - dried and ground - are at the top of the list for their antioxidant value, followed by peppermint, allspice, cinnamon, oregano, thyme, sage, rosemary, saffron, and tarragon.

-9. Shiitake Mushrooms: Mushrooms are surprisingly high in antioxidants and are one of the best sources of selenium which is an important mineral with potent anti-inflammatory and antioxidant effects.
-Shiitake mushrooms are rich in several polysaccharides, the amplest carbohydrate found in food, that have been linked with diminishing inflammation and assisting with immune function.
+9. Shiitake Mushrooms: Mushrooms are surprisingly high in antioxidants and are one of the best sources of selenium, which is an important mineral with potent anti-inflammatory and antioxidant effects.
+Shiitake mushrooms are rich in several polysaccharides, the most abundant carbohydrate found in food, that have been linked with diminishing inflammation and assisting with immune function.

-11. Pumpkin Seeds: All seeds are associated with a reduce in inflammation.
-However, pumpkin seeds have an excellent source of protein, fiber, and antioxidants like vitamin E and carotenoids.
+11. Pumpkin Seeds: All seeds are associated with a reduction in inflammation.
+However, pumpkin seeds are an excellent source of protein, fiber, and antioxidants like vitamin E and carotenoids.

 14. Sumac: Ground sumac is one of the most powerful anti-inflammatory spices.
 It is loaded with antioxidants and can neutralize free radicals.
 Studies show that people with type 2 diabetes who had a daily intake of sumac for three months lowered their risk of cardiovascular disease.

-15. Sprouted Grains: Sprouted grains have an extra anti-inflammatory effect over regular grain products.
-The sprouting process seems to increase certain antioxidants such as flavonoids by as much as 200 percent in one trial, and also increases vitamin C and manganese.
+15. Sprouted Grains: Sprouted grains, like sprouted wheat, rye, oats, quinoa, buckwheat, and brown rice, have an extra anti-inflammatory effect over regular grain products.
+The sprouting process seems to increase certain antioxidants, such as flavonoids, by as much as 200 percent in one trial, and also increases vitamin C and manganese.

 Isabella Boston